-If one of your New Year’s Resolutions is to shape up your eating, please keep reading…
+If one of your health resolutions is to shape up your eating, please keep reading…

 I have a lot of clients who set the goal of eating the perfect sports diet (no sugar, white flour, red meat, processed foods, etc.).
-These are the same folks who get mad at themselves for “cheating” if they eat a cookie or consider themselves “being bad” if they sneak a French fry.
+These are the same folks who get mad at themselves for “cheating” if they eat a cookie.
+They consider themselves as “being bad” if they sneak a French fry.
 Sometimes they let their bodies become ravenously hungry because “there was nothing healthy to eat.”

-As you make your New Year’s Nutrition Resolutions, I suggest you think about enjoying a sports diet that balances out to be about 90% “quality calories” and 10% “whatever.”
+As you make new-trition resolutions, I suggest you think about enjoying a sports diet that offers the balance of about 90% “quality calories” and 10% “whatever.”
 That is, some days “whatever” might be an apple, and another day “whatever” might be apple pie with ice cream.
-Though you may deem pie to be a “bad food,” it can still be part of a good diet (and is actually quite delicious!)
+Though you may deem pie to be “bad” (note: it is actually tastes quite good), it can still be part of a balanced diet.

-With best wishes for a 2014 filled with enjoyable meals and balanced food choices.
+With best wishes for enjoyable meals and balanced food choices.

-For more information on how to design a sustainable sports diet, refer to the new fifth edition of my best-selling Sports Nutrition Guidebook.
+For more information on how to design a sustainable sports diet, please refer to my best-selling Sports Nutrition Guidebook.